 Innovative Accessories: Pedals, Keyboards, Trays, and More

-As we scanned the rows at the Expo, keeping eyes peeled for objects of interest, several ergonomic desk accessories that stood out–the first category of which we can lump as ‘things to do with your feet’ while you sit or stand.
+As we scanned the rows at the Expo, keeping eyes peeled for objects of interest, several ergonomic desk accessories stood out—the first category we can call ‘things to do with your feet’ while you sit or stand.

 Cubii’s under desk elliptical pedal unit was on display, which we’ve reviewed before and highly recommend as the most ergonomic, stable, and smart pedal unit you’ll find on the market, and so was an interesting new product called the Officiser, a unit that sits underneath your desk with two pedals that allow an impressive range of motion, including 360 degree ankle rotation as well as the traditional forwards and backwards movement.